RunBuzz

 Step 4 — Miles 11 to 17: Old Town and River North

-In this phase you will pass the Old Town of Chicago and River North, and reach an aid station around mile 13 where you can fuel.
+In this phase you will pass the Old Town of Chicago and River North, and reach an aid station around mile 13 where you can fuel — this is typically where the Gatorade Endurance Carb Energy Chews appear.
 Around mile 15.7 you hit a Maurten Hydrogel Fuel Depot — if you have not used Maurten before, do not start now.
 Stick with what you brought.

 You will also pass Greektown and Little Italy, which include some of the city’s most stunning landmarks.
-Near mile 18, another Maurten aid station and some Gatorade Energy Gels.
+Near mile 18, another Maurten depot.
 Same rule: only use what you have trained with.

 Step 5 — Miles 18 to 20: Pilsen